 Enjoying the Disney Theme Parks During Pregnancy

-As long as you are in good health and have a healthy pregnancy, you can still enjoy most of what Disney World has to offer.
+As long as you are in good health and have a healthy pregnancy, you can still enjoy most of what Walt Disney World® has to offer.
 You may have to pass on a few of the more vigorous rides, but you can spend some extra time checking out some of the more relaxing aspects of the Disney hotels and theme parks tickets.
-You can also enjoy other theme parks that might be of interest to you when you purchase Universal studios tickets or SeaWorld Orlando tickets.
+You can also enjoy other theme parks that might be of interest to you when you purchase Universal studios tickets or SeaWorld® Orlando tickets.

-Each of the Disney theme parks offers a map of attractions, shows and rides to arriving guests.
-Not only will the park map help you get from place to place, it will also help you identify rides that are not recommended for pregnant women.
+Each of the Disney theme parks offers a map of attractions, shows, and rides to arriving guests.
+Not only will the park map help you get from place to place, but it will also help you identify rides that are not recommended for pregnant women.
 Disney maps designate rides that should be avoided with a red triangle; spot this symbol on the map and you won’t walk all the way to a ride, just to find out you can’t enjoy it.

 In general, rides that have a height restriction or health warning are not ideal during pregnancy.
-While that sounds like a broad category, there are actually plenty of rides that you can enjoy when you visit Disney World during your pregnancy.
+While that sounds like a broad category, there are actually plenty of rides that you can enjoy when you visit Walt Disney World® during your pregnancy.
 From “It’s a small world” to “Pirates of the Caribbean”, there are plenty of Disney attractions you can enjoy during your pregnancy.

 Simple As 1-2-3

 Select Choose your dates, Choose your Lodging, Select your tickets.

 Always check with your doctor before your trip; scheduling a checkup for just before your departure date can set your mind at ease about your health and your vacation.
 Bring along a portable copy of your medical records, just in case.